Lisbon Ripper: Investigations

-Judicial Police (PJ)

-The PJ opened the case on January 3, 1993, after the death of Maria Fernanda, investigating both her and Valentina's pasts.
+The Police opened the case on 3 January 1993, after the death of Maria Fernanda, investigating both her and Valentina's pasts.
 Six men worked 24 hours a day on the same case and sometimes even with the support of the drug trafficking department, which seconded employees from its nighttime surveillance brigade.

 "There were clues between Lisbon and Cascais about several people relating to their past, but everything was informal, without enough evidence to arrest or even question anyone," lamented coordinator João de Sousa.
-The PJ knew that the serial killer (or serial killers) would murder again and soon, but lacked any clues to charge anybody.
+The Police knew that the serial killer (or serial killers) would murder again and soon, but lacked any clues to charge anybody.

-On March 15, what the PJ feared happened again: the Ripper attacked and killed his third victim - Maria João.
+On 15 March, the Ripper attacked and killed his third victim - Maria João.
 She had been mutilated in the same way as Fernanda and Valentina, but this time, all of her organs had been removed.
-Like the other victims, she too had either been a prostitute or drug addict.
+Like the other victims, she too had either been a prostitute or a drug addict.

 However, there was little or no evidence found at the crime scene: no blood (except from the victims), hair, footprints, fingerprints, or glove material.
-The police had some suspects, but no evidence against them.
+The Police had some suspects, but no evidence against them.

 Ripper's profile

 Coroner Jose Sombrereiro, through examining his crimes, determined that the Ripper was probably a solitary man, unrelated to his victims and most likely above suspicion.
 His crimes could be considered 'perfect', as there were no clues to any potential culprit.

-The Ripper probably knocked his victims unconscious with strong blows to the head, something he had most likely practiced, then plucked out the heart, liver and lungs, lingering around the bodies but leaving no trace.
+The Ripper probably knocked his victims unconscious with strong blows to the head, something he had most likely practised, then plucked out the heart, liver and lungs, lingering around the bodies but leaving no trace.
 He kept his victims' faces intact, never clearing away the blood.
 The three crimes were committed at night (probably at dawn, which explains the absence of witnesses).